KirillTarasenko/react-native-console-panel/README.md

+# This is fork NativeSH/react-native-console-panel
+Main changes: UI, Using as Component and modern code.
+Concept based on main repository.

 # React Native Console Panel
 A Simple debug panel component to view console message right inside the app.
 This will be helpful during your react native development.